đ Table of contents

 We can find documentation for each REST API endpoint under the section named by the REST controller class.
 We see all relevant information about the endpoint: the path, path parameters, and an example of the response.
 We can send a test request by clicking the âTry it outâ button on the right.
 This is handy while we are exploring an API that we arenât familiar with.

 We can provide more details about the endpoints by using specific annotations for the controller classes and methods.
-As an example, we could provide a better name and a description for the message API using the @Tag
+We can also provide more information about a specific endpoint using the @Operation

 annotation: